What Happened Summary

 Lesson 1: A shocking loss on election night left Clinton reeling, and she had to take time to take care of herself and process what happened in the months after.

 Hillary won’t ever forget the feeling of finding out she lost the election to Trump in the early hours of November 9, 2016.
 It was tough having to call Trump and congratulate him, but it was even harder for her to call President Obama to apologize for letting him down.
-Obama only had kind words for her, and he reassured her that life after the election would go on.
+Obama only had kind words for her, and he reassured her that life would go on.

 Clinton soon realized that the best way for her to cope with the defeat was to not turn cynical.
 She also learned to lean on friends and family for comfort and reassurance rather than isolate herself.